weka/csi-wekafs/docs/usage.md

 Filesystem-backed volumes stand for entire filesystem provisioned as a CSI volume.
 This in particular means simpler DR scenarios, better caching, tiering definitions etc.
 > **NOTE:** those settings can be done on the filesystem directly, Weka CSI plugin doesn't support extended configuration.

 > **WARNING:** in current version of Weka CSI plugin, `.snapshots` directory can be accessed from within root of filesystem-backed volume.
+>
+> This, basically, allows the pod attached to the filesystem-backed volume to access the snapshots of the filesystem - and any other
+> snapshot-backed volumes made on top of same filesystem.
+>
-  Hence, it is not recommended to provision additional snapshot-backed volumes on top of same filesystem
+> Hence, it is not recommended to provision additional snapshot-backed volumes on top of same filesystem if strict data isolation is required between workloads

 Although those are limited to max number of filesystems supported by your current Weka software, it is recommended to use filesystem-backed volumes for critical workflows, where maximum performance and dedicated caching is required.